azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     !["average score created between yesterday and today" is typed in the Ask question about your data field.
 An average of score (0.62) displays below.](media/image152.png 'Ask question about your data field')

-5. Next, convert this to a Gauge chart by expanding the Visualizations palette at right, and selecting the Gauge control.
+5. Next, convert this to a Gauge chart by expanding the Visualizations palette at right, and selecting the Gauge control

     ![Visualizations palette with the Gauge control selected.](media/image153.png 'Visualizations palette')